juancarlos-197/AngularCli/README.md

 Install the Angular CLI :

+The sources for this package are in the Angular CLI repository.
+Please file issues and pull requests against that repository.

+Usage information and reference details can be found in repository README.

 ```
 npm install -g @angular/cli
 ```

 Install the MapLiber :

-```
-npm i maplibre-gl@3.2.0-pre.2
-```
 MapLibre GL JS is an open-source library for publishing maps on your websites or webview based apps.
 Fast displaying of maps is possible thanks to GPU-accelerated vector tile rendering.

 It originated as an open-source fork of mapbox-gl-js, before their switch to a non-OSS license in December 2020.
 The library's initial versions (1.x) were intended to be a drop-in replacement for the Mapbox’s OSS version (1.x) with additional functionality, but have evolved a lot since then.

+```
+npm i maplibre-gl@3.2.0-pre.2
+```

 <p align="center">
   <a aria-label="NPM version" href="https://www.npmjs.com/package/maplibre-gl/v/3.2.0-pre.2">